How can I stop a dog from nipping a child?

 Refrain from leaving your child alone with your dog

 Well, like most dogs are, babies are also learning about the world and how it works.
-You should always watch your child whenever they play with the dog.
-Understand that both of them have no idea of what they are doing, most times.
+It would help if you always watched your child whenever they played with the dog.
+Understand that both have no idea what they are doing most time.
 Your dog can easily be provoked by a child and end up nipping them.
-Usually, your dog will develop some type of bond with your child.
-They will play with each other but make no mistake, if your kid hits your dog, he might retaliate.
+Usually, your dog will develop some bond with your child.
+They will play with each other but make no mistake; if your kid hits your dog, he might retaliate.

 Adopt older puppies

-These puppies are still learning and picking behaviors from their mother as well as peers.
-They need to learn some things that we cannot teach like socializing and biting inhibition.
-We have already looked at how puppies socializing with each other may help them refrain from biting and nipping.
-This usually happens between the ages of 5-8 weeks and therefore do not need to be separated from their family.
+These puppies are still learning and picking behaviors from their mother and peers.
+They need to know things we cannot teach, like socializing and biting inhibition.
+We have already examined how puppies’ mixing may help them refrain from biting and nipping.
+This usually happens between the ages of 5-8 weeks, and therefore do not need to be separated from their family.

 A puppy that has learned biting inhibition from his peers will not necessarily nip on a child.
-This is why you should get an older puppy considered to the young ones who have not yet understood the world.
+This is why you should get an older puppy for the young ones who have not yet understood the world.

 Teach your child how to handle a dog

-Often, we fail to address this issue and assume that kid can handle the dog fine.
-However, you should understand that your kid is learning and therefore may not relate well with the dog.
+Often, we fail to address this issue and assume that the kid can handle the dog fine.
+However, it would help if you understood that your kid is learning and may not relate well to the dog.
 If your kid startles or even hurts the dog, he might nip the child at the end of the day.

-Well, with our busy lives it can be hard to keep tabs on every move your baby makes.
+Keeping tabs on your baby’s every move can be challenging with our busy lives.
 On the other hand, your dog may take it as a sign of aggression from your baby.
 Below are a few tips on how you should handle your baby when you have a dog;

-- Deploy baby gates in the house – this is an important step when you have a baby and dog in the same house.
-Well, if you do have a toddler you understand that they are always on the move.
+This is a crucial step when you have a baby and a dog in the same house.
+If you have a toddler, you understand that they are always on the move.
 One minute of distraction is good enough for your toddler to do something messy.
-This could be very dangerous for your child as just a simple play could lead to aggression from your dog.
-Therefore, it is important to install baby gates to prevent your child from moving from one place to another.
+This could be very dangerous for your child as simple play could lead to aggression from your dog.
+Therefore, it is essential to install baby gates to prevent your child from moving from one place to another.

-- Do not put the baby on the floor with your dog – Babies move fast and like mentioned earlier, they are learning.
-This means that the baby is experimenting in order to explore the world.
-However, as much as this is an important thing for your kid, it might also turn dangerous when you have a dog that nips.
-Your unsupervised baby may provoke your dog to nip especially if they are both on the floor.
-In addition to this, your dog may be thinking that your baby is another puppy and thus may nip in efforts to initiate play.
+Babies move fast, and, as mentioned earlier, they are learning.
+This means that the baby is experimenting with exploring the world.
+However, as much as this is important for your kid, it might also turn dangerous when you have a dog that nips.
+Your unsupervised baby may provoke your dog to bite, especially if they are both on the floor.
+In addition, your dog may think that your baby is another puppy and thus may nip to initiate play.

-- Do not let your child anywhere near a sleeping dog – the same way you would hate to be disturbed in your sleep, your dog is definitely not going to appreciate it either.
-Therefore, do not let your child anywhere your dog when he is napping.
+In the same way, you would hate to be disturbed in your sleep; your dog will not appreciate it either.
+Therefore, do not let your child near your dog while napping.
 He may react aggressively towards your child.

-- Teach your child not to throw things at the dog – throwing things at a dog may seem like a playful thing to do but your dog may take it as aggressiveness.
-In this case, it is likely that your dog is going to react aggressively too.
+Throwing things at a dog may seem playful, but your dog may take it as aggressiveness.
+In this case, your dog is likely going to react aggressively too.

 How to stop a dog from nipping a child

 By providing a crate, you are offering your dog his private place of his own in the house.
-This means that your dog now owns the space and no one should take that away from him.
+This means your dog owns the space, and no one should take that away from him.
 This includes your child, who should not go anywhere near the place.

-This is especially good if you have a puppy that may need to rest every now and then.
-Therefore, his crate should definitely bring nothing but peace for your dog.
+This is especially good if you have a puppy that may need to rest now and then.
+Therefore, his crate should bring nothing but peace to your dog.

 Toys are the best method to redirect your dog’s attention.
-In this case, you should always make sure that your child has a soft toy whenever they are playing with the dog.
-Get a soft and enticing toy and also teach your child how to use it.
-This way, your dog is definitely not going to mouth your child when he has an option.
+In this case, you should always ensure that your child has a soft toy whenever they play with the dog.
+Get a smooth and enticing toy and teach your child how to use it.
+This way, your dog will not mouth your child when he has an option.

-Encourage gentle play between the child and dog
+Encourage gentle play between the child and the dog.

-Your dog will respond to play with the same energy as that of your child.
+Your dog will respond to play with the same energy as that your child.
 This means that when your child plays aggressively with your dog, he will also be aggressive.
 For instance, your child may run around the home with the dog chasing them.
-However, this might entice your dog to keep chasing, after all, they do have the wild hunting instincts.
+However, this might entice your dog to keep chasing; they have wild hunting instincts.

-Do not get me wrong, it is completely safe for them to play.
-However, teach your child and dog about the acceptable games and those that are not.
-Overexciting your dog may encourage nipping during play time.
+Do not get me wrong; it is entirely safe for them to play.
+However, teach your child and dog about acceptable games and those that are not.
+Overexciting your dog may encourage nipping during playtime.

-We have been discussing the ways in which you can be able to prevent a dog from nipping a child.
-However, once this happens, you will need an immediate and effective solution.
+We have discussed how to prevent a dog from nipping a child.
+However, you will need an immediate and effective solution once this happens.
 Observe how your dog plays with your child before actually acting on it.
-Once he nips your kid, put the dog on a time-out, let’s say 30 seconds where he will be alone.
-Refrain from letting the dog play with the child after he nips at him.
+Once he nips your kid, put the dog on a time-out, let’s say 30 seconds, where he will be alone.
+Refrain from letting the dog play with the child after nips at him.

-Alternatively, stop the playing immediately he nip the child.
-Your dog needs to know that nipping a child is unacceptable.
-The best way to do this is by your child refraining to play with him.
-Over time, he is going to learn that nipping a child is not acceptable.
+Alternatively, stop playing immediately.
+He nips the child.
+Your dog needs to know that squeezing a child is unacceptable.
+The best way to do this is by your child refraining from playing with him.
+Over time, he will learn that nipping a child is intolerable.

 Note that you cannot simply treat your child’s hands as they will also mouth their own hands.
-Therefore, deterring your dog from mouthing your child using chemical is highly discouraged.
+Therefore, deterring your dog from mouthing your child using chemicals is highly discouraged.

-All in all, understand why your dog is nipping a child in order to be able to stop him.
-If your child initiates aggressive play, then you will need to teach them how to be gentle.
+All in all, understand why your dog is nipping a child to be able to stop him.
+If your child initiates aggressive play, you must teach them how to be gentle.
 Keep your dog’s crate or den out of reach from your child.
-This way, your kid will not be able to approach your dog when he is asleep and therefore you are limiting the chances of a dog nipping them.
+This way, your kid will not be able to approach your dog when he is asleep, limiting the chances of a dog nipping them.

-In addition to this, you should always supervise your child whenever they are playing with your dog.
-This way, you will be able to observe and teach acceptable games.
-Teach your child to not hug the dog.
-This might be a sign of affection among humans but it is not the same case with dogs.
-They may actually take it as aggression and thus nip your child.
+In addition, you should always supervise your child whenever they play with your dog.
+This way, you will be able to observe and teach good games.
+Teach your child not to hug the dog.
+This might signify affection among humans, but it is not the same with dogs.
+They may take it as aggression and thus nip your child.

-Gentle play is quite an important thing to teach when you have a child.
-Always make sure that your child has toys within reach whenever they play with your dog.
+Soft play is essential to teach when you have a child.
+Ensure your child has toys within reach whenever they play with your dog.
 Baby gates are also very vital to restrict unsupervised movement by your child.
-In addition, your child’s room should be inaccessible to your dog and also your dog’s crate should be inaccessible to your child.
+In addition, your child’s room should be inaccessible to your dog, and your dog’s crate should be unavailable to your child.